-- Well-developed understanding of how to plan to meet the needs of all pupils including those with special educational needs; those of high ability; those with English as an additional language; those with disabilities; and be able to use and consistently and effectively evaluate and adapt teaching to support them.
+- Well-developed understanding of how to plan to meet the needs of all pupils including those with: special educational needs; high ability; English as an additional language; disabilities; and be able to use and consistently and effectively evaluate and adapt teaching to support them.

 - Consistent and effective use of formative and summative data to secure progress for all pupils, through sequences of learning over time.

 - Ability to take responsibility for and have the knowledge, understanding and skills to promote and manage behaviour effectively and create an excellent climate for learning.

 - Initiate and take responsibility for their own personal development through consulting consistently and effectively with colleagues as appropriate.

 - High standards of ethics and behaviour, within and outside school by demonstrating a highly professional approach to teaching through having an appropriate conduct and understanding school policies and practice.